Who can use this capability

 - Each contact must be associated with an email address.
 If you enter the name of a new contact into a cell, you’ll be prompted to enter their email address as well.

 - You can add up to 20 contacts per cell.

 - Columns with multiple contacts cannot be used for grouping in a report.
 See Configure grouping to organize results in report builder.

 When a task should only be assigned to one person, restrict the Contact Column to a single contact by leaving Allow multiple contacts per cell unchecked.
 For example, with an Approval Request, you'll want to ensure that only one person, such as the manager, approves each step in the process to ensure multiple contacts do not overwrite each other's approvals.

 - With a Single Contact column, you can use your preferred contact list to group tasks by assignee if you switch to Card View.
-This is not available when multiple contacts are allowed.
 For more information about Card View, see Use Card View to Visualize Your Project.

 When you type a name or email address in a Contact List column, the names that are displayed will include the following:

-- Any preferred contact values that you’ve set up using the Values box in the Insert Column or Edit Column Properties window.
+- Any preferred contact values that you’ve set up in the Column Properties window.